arachne-framework/architecture/adr-005-user-facing-config.md

 Per [ADR-003](adr-003-config-implementation.md), Arachne uses Datomic-shaped data for configuration.
-Although this is a flexible, extensible data structure which is a great fit for programmmatic manipulation, in its literal form it is quite verbose.
+Although this is a flexible, extensible data structure which is a great fit for programmatic manipulation, in its literal form it is quite verbose.

 It is quite difficult to understand the structure of Datomic data by